 The demand for seniors' housing and programs continues to grow in Canada.
-Management believes favourable demographics, increasing life expectancy, increasing seniors' affluence and changing family dynamics have and will continue to increase demand for LTC, RR and professional home healthcare services.
+Management believes the aging demographic, increasing life expectancy, increasing seniors' affluence and changing family dynamics have and will continue to increase demand for LTC, RR and professional home healthcare services.
 The primary factors driving demand, among others, are described below:

-• Favourable demographics: The primary demographic group living in LTC homes and RR communities are Canadians who are older than 85 years of age.
+• Aging demographic: The primary demographic group living in LTC homes and RR communities are Canadians who are older than 85 years of age.
 According to Statistics Canada, the 75-plus and 85-plus age cohorts in Canada are anticipated to be among the fastest growing population groups.
-Canada's 85-plus age cohort is projected to grow over 148% between 2010 and 2035, representing a compound annual growth rate of 3.71%.
+Canada's 85-plus age cohort is projected to grow over 191% between 2015 and 2040.
 Projected growth in 85-plus age cohort in the province of Ontario mirrors the national forecast.